jammehabdou64/new-jcc-express-mvc-app/README.md

 ## Validation

-jcc-express-mvc comes built-in validation rules.
-Enabling you to ensure that the data submitted by users is valid before further processing.
+The jcc-express-mvc framework comes with built-in validation rules that enable you to ensure the validity of data submitted by users before further processing.
+These validation rules can be applied either in web routes or API routes using the provided methods.

+#### Web Validation

+In web routes, you can use the `req.validate()` method to validate incoming data.
+Here's an example of how to use it:

 ```js
 class UsersController {